Timer/next.js/docs/basic-features/built-in-css-support.md

 Next.js supports [CSS Modules](https://github.com/css-modules/css-modules) using the `[name].module.css` file naming convention.

-CSS Modules locally scope CSS by automatically creating a unique class name.
-This allows you to use the same CSS class name in different files without worrying about collisions.
+CSS Modules locally scope CSS by automatically creating a unique class name, allowing you to use the same CSS class name in different files without worrying about collisions.
 This behavior makes CSS Modules the ideal way to include component-level CSS.

 CSS Module files **can be imported anywhere in your application**.

-For example:

-### `components/Button.module.css`
+To get started, let's say we have a `components` folder, and on it we want to add a button component.
+We'll start by adding the CSS in the file `components/Button.module.css` with the following content:

 ```css
 /*